Marie Deluil-Martiny: Beatification

-The beatification process of Marie of Jesus commenced in an informative process that opened in both Marseilles and in Mechelen-Brussels.
+The beatification process of Marie of Jesus commenced in an informative process that opened in both Marseille and in Mechelen-Brussels.
 Her spiritual journal, amongst other writings, were collected in order for theologians to grant approval to them as being orthodox in nature and not in contradiction with doctrine.
+Her cause was formally opened in Rome on 25 May 1921, granting her the title of Servant of God.

 An apostolic process spanned from 1922 until 1924 and both processes received validation from the Congregation of Rites on 3 June 1924.
-The Congregation for the Causes of Saints received the Positio in 1987 and passed it onto consulting theologians for their approval before meeting to discuss the cause themselves.
+The Congregation for the Causes of Saints received the positio in 1987 and passed it onto consulting theologians for their approval before meeting to discuss the cause themselves.
 These two groups both met in 1987 and answered in the affirmative.
-Pope John Paul II declared her to be Venerable on 23 October 1987 after confirming that the late religious had lived a life of heroic virtue.
+Pope John Paul II declared her to be venerable on 23 October 1987 after confirming that the Deluil-Martiny had lived a life of heroic virtue.

-The miracle needed for beatification was investigated where it happened and received C.C.S. validation on 26 February 1988.
-A medical board assented to the miracle on 9 November 1988 while theologians followed on 7 March 1989 and the C.C.S. had their vote on 6 June 1989.
+The miracle needed for beatification was investigated where it happened and received validation on 26 February 1988.
+A medical board assented to the miracle on 9 November 1988 while theologians followed on 7 March 1989 and the Congregation had their vote on 6 June 1989.
 The pope approved it on 7 September 1989 and beatified her on 22 October 1989.